sunyt32/sunyt32.github.io/index.md

   \[[pdf](https://arxiv.org/pdf/2212.10559.pdf)\]

 # Talks
-* (2025) The Revolution of Foundation Architecture at Shanghai Innovation Institute
+* (2025) The Revolution of Foundation Architecture at SII
 * (2024) YOCO at Unify, SDU, and Danqi's group in Princeton
 * (2023) RetNet at BAAI, DAMO Academy, and HanLab in MIT